Jenn Pagone, LCPC (IL), LPC (WI)

 An Equine Engaged Parts Work Psychotherapy

-Equid-Nexus is a model that is based upon Internal Family Systems and Natural Lifemanship, that infuses internal and external attachment work to help people heal their traumas in real time.
+Equid-Nexus is a model that is based upon Internal Family Systems (IFS) and IFS informed EMDR and is focused on healing relational trauma by fostering relational consciousness.
+It infuses internal and external attachment work to help people heal their traumas in real time within a real relationship.
 A person heals through identifying what parts of themselves are holding emotional pain from past attachment ruptures.
 When these parts are identified the person can help them release the pain of their burdens by increasing their internal attunement to themselves, and change their interpersonal patterns by being present and focused on their growing relationship with their equine partner.

 Trauma Focused - Equine-Assisted Psychotherapy (TF-EAP)

-TF-EAP gives the client the direct opportunity to work through unhelpful or harmful self-perpetuating patterns, and understanding the different “parts” of the self that need healing and a corrective experience with an equine partner.
+TF-EAP gives the client the direct opportunity to work through unhelpful or harmful self-perpetuating patterns, projections and re-enactments, and to understand the different “parts” of the self that need healing and a corrective experience with an equine partner.
 Horses provide immediate feedback which gives the client a unique opportunity to try out new ways of connecting and communicating.
-Equine-Connected EMDR is currently offered on the ground.
+Internal Family Systems (IFS) informed Equine-Connected EMDR is currently offered on the ground.

-"The benefits to this work are astounding and include: self-regulation, improved connection through attachment and detachment, increased self-esteem and self-efficacy, improved mood, decreased anxiety, mindfulness, insight, and emotional, somatic and cognitive healing."
+"The benefits to this work are astounding and include: self-regulation, improved connection and relationship with self and others, increased self-esteem and self-efficacy, improved mood, decreased anxiety, mindfulness, insight, and emotional, somatic and cognitive healing."

 Why Horses?
 A Personal Journey of Growth and Healing